xpnteam/xpnet/README.md

 - [ ] Publish a nuget package to make it easy to create a plugin.
 The package should ideally be "fat", including binaries for Windows, macOS and Linux in appropriate arch subdirectories, so that you can easily create plugin projects that reference XPNet and which you can then just xcopy-deploy into X-Plane.
 - [ ] Build out the Fluent Data API.
 What we have so far is more a concept than anything.
 Possibly this is a template/tool that creates the Fluent API from the DataRefs.txt that comes with X-Plane, instead of building the thing by hand.
 - [ ] Extend the test harness to be more generally useful for other plugins beyond the sample Logging plugin.
+- [ ] Improve the native output directory structure for the C++ VS 2017 projects - by default, for backwards compatibility, MS makes project outputs inconsistent between x86 and x64 builds.
+It all works...but is unnecessarily confusing.

 Additionally, the following aspects of the X-Plane API need mappings to XPNet.